Downloading a diagnostics bundle for Cloudera Data Engineering

 After granting or revoking the role on the environment, run the Sync Users to FreeIPA environment action.

-2. In the Cloudera Data Engineering service, click Overview in the left navigation panel, and select the Cloudera Data Engineering Service for which you want to download a diagnostic bundle.
+1. On the Cloudera Data Engineering UI, click Administration in the left navigation panel, and select the Cloudera Data Engineering Service for which you want to download a diagnostic bundle.

-3. In the selected Cloudera Data Engineering service, click on the three-dot menu, and select the Download Diagnostics option.
+2. In the selected Cloudera Data Engineering Service, click on the three-dot menu, and select the Download Diagnostics option.

-4. On the Diagnostics tab of the Service details, click the Generate Diagnostics Bundle button.
+3. On the Diagnostics tab of the Service Details, click the Generate Diagnostics Bundle button.

-5. Set the time range and select the log sources that you want to include:
+4. On the General Settings tab, set the time range and select the log sources that you want to include.

-In the dialog box, you can choose or set the following options:
+On the General Settings tab, you can choose or set the following options:

 • Pre-defined Range: Select a specific time range of log files to generate from the drop-down list, or you can choose a custom interval in the next option.